External dependencies

 After the data transfer is complete and the resources have been extracted, you can deploy "as normal" on the high-side, but with a few extra steps to ensure that the system does not try to pull any images from the internet.

-Tell the high-side not to try to fetch the latest images.
+Tell the high-side to bootstrap without re-fetching images.

 Create a file